Nipponoparmelia pseudolaevior

 Nipponoparmelia pseudolaevior is a species of foliose lichen in the family Parmeliaceae.
-Originally described from Japan in 1951, this East Asian lichen is characterised by its narrow, overlapping fringed with dense, finger-like isidia and a grey, tightly attached thallus.
-It grows mainly on tree bark in mixed forests in Japan, South Korea, and the southern Russian Far East, where it favours relatively open, moist microsites, often along streams.
+Originally described from Japan in 1951, this East Asian lichen is characterized by its narrow, overlapping fringed with dense, finger-like isidia and a grey, tightly attached thallus.
+It grows mainly on tree bark in mixed forests in Japan, South Korea, and the southern Russian Far East, where it favors relatively open, moist microsites, often along streams.

 Taxonomy

 It was described as a new species in 1951 by Yasuhiko Asahina, as Parmelia pseudolaevior.
 In naming the species, Asahina explicitly contrasted it with P. laevior Nyl. f. microphyllina Hue (1899) and argued that the "microphylline" trait, where the thallus centre is cut into many small, flattened, coral-like branchlets, warrants recognition at species rank.
 Asahina listed the species from Japan on Hokkaido, Honshu, Shikoku and Kyushu.

 Molecular data based on three gene regions placed Parmelia pseudolaevior among the East Asian lineage separated from Parmelia in the strict sense, supporting its transfer to Nipponoparmelia.
 The genus encompasses taxa with marginal (point-like) pseudocyphellae and a grey, thallus bearing simple rhizines, traits present in this species and absent in true Parmelia, confirming its reassignment.